 Assuming no prior knowledge, books in the series offer an accessible overview of the subject, with activities, study questions, sample analyses, commentaries, and key readings – all in the same volume.
 The innovative and flexible ‘two-dimensional’ structure is built around four sections – introduction, development, exploration, and extension – that offer self-contained stages for study.
 Each topic can also be read across these sections, enabling the reader to gradually build on the knowledge gained.

 Now in its fourth edition, this best-selling textbook:

-- Draws on a wealth of texts in a variety of languages, from political TV interviews and newspaper articles, to extracts from classic novels and plays, to recent international films and humorous narratives, to exchanges on email, messaging, Facebook, Twitter and WhatsApp;
+- Draws on a wealth of texts in a variety of languages, including political TV interviews, newspaper articles, extracts from classic novels and plays, recent international films, humorous narratives, and exchanges on email, messaging, Facebook, Twitter, and WhatsApp

-- Is accompanied by a companion website featuring extra material and activities.
+- Is accompanied by eResources featuring extra material and activities.

 Table of Contents

 2 Speech act theory

 3 Cooperative principle